jpolitz/jpolitz.github.com/notes/_posts/2019-07-01-remote-teaching.md

 exported immediately in the `.mkv` format that was playable in Drive, and it was usually faster for me to re-do a 5-minute video than to try and move that file into a tool like iMovie or even use `ffmpeg` to edit it.

+I often found it necessary to disable the preview window in OBS to avoid dropped frames or stuttering audio in the recording, which probabl has more to do with processing power and graphics cards than anything else.

 The overall quality of the videos is lower than I know I'm capable of, but I also was recording about 2 hours of content a week in under 4 total hours,